 - Actions are directed by etiology component of nursing diagnosis.

-- Orem’s theory provides a comprehensive basis to nursing practice.
+- Orem’s theory provides a comprehensive basis for nursing practice.
 It has utility for professional nursing in the areas of nursing practice, nursing education and administration.

 - Her self-care approach is contemporary with the concepts of health promotion and health maintenance.